ombulabs/blog/_posts/2020-07-10-removing-negative-words.markdown

 ### Why is this so important to us?

 Although we understand a change in terminology is far from being enough, it is important as part of a bigger context.
 We foster and encourage diversity.
-Our team includes members from 4 different countries and different background and experiences and we make an actual effort to be open and create equal opportunities.
+Our team includes members from 4 different countries with different background and experiences.
+We are making an actual effort to be open and create equal opportunities.

 As such, at OmbuLabs this change is closely tied to our [core values](https://www.ombulabs.com/blog/values/our-values.html) and company culture.